pragdave/pragdave.github.io/_posts/2017-07-13-decoupling-interface-and-implementation-in-elixir.md

 server identified by `pid`.
 Inside that server, you write callback functions that are invoked in response to these messages.

-In real life, no one wants to write a server whose API involves such convolution.
+In real life, no one wants to use a server whose API involves such convolution.
 So the convention arose that you'd provide an API layer to your server, written in the same module.
 Here's an example, stolen from the Elixir guide, and cut down somewhat: